dougeby/IntuneDocs/intune-azure/enroll-devices/how-to-use-device-group-mapping.md

 # required metadata

 title: How to use device categories in Microsoft Intune | Intune Azure preview | Microsoft Docs
-description: "Intune Azure preview: "
+description: "Intune Azure preview: Learn how to use device categories that users can choose when they enroll their devices."
 keywords:
 author: robstackmsftms.author: robstack
 manager: angrobe